FINANCING YOUR EDUCATION

-We are pleased that Emerson is among the colleges you are considering for your education.
-As you learn about the many options that are available to you here, we want you and your family to know more about our commitment to assist you in exploring ways to finance your education.
+We are so excited that Emerson is among the colleges you are considering for your education.
+As you learn about the many options available to you here, we want you and your family to know we are here to help as you explore ways to finance your education.

 Emerson offers a wide variety of financial assistance programs.
 Sources of support may include merit scholarships, need-based grants, loan programs, work-study, and a convenient payment plan.
 Approximately 75 percent of Emerson’s student body receives financial assistance.
 Last year, we awarded more than $40 million in institutional gift aid.

 SCHOLARSHIPS AND GRANTS

 Scholarships and grants are considered gift aid and do not need to be repaid.
 We are pleased to offer a variety of scholarships and grants to qualified students through both institutional and alumni-supported funds.

 Please note that only US citizens and permanent residents are eligible for need-based assistance.
 However, international students will be considered for merit scholarships.

 Need-based grants are awarded through our Office of Financial Aid.
 You must file both the FAFSA and CSS PROFILE forms to be considered.
 Awards are offered based on several factors, including calculated financial need, academic achievement, and availability of funds.

 When applying for need-based aid, make sure you adhere to financial aid deadlines and submit any forms or additional pieces of information requested by the Office of Financial Aid.
 We cannot offer financial assistance to families who miss our deadlines, so we encourage you to be vigilant about making sure all your documentation arrives on time.